 I love bringing Maddox with me every time I go hiking.
 He loves to run down the trail and explore right by my side.
 Having a dog hiking first aid kit is the best way to be prepared in case something happens to your dog while you are out on the trails.

-I never want to think about our dogs getting hurt at any time but especially while hiking.
+As dog owners, we never want to think about our dogs getting hurt at any time but especially while hiking.
 Unfortunately for us, it has happened.
 More than once.
 My goal is to help it not happen to you and your dog.
-A first aid kit that is specifically designed for dogs or you can put together your own dog hiking first aid kit.
+A first aid kit that is specifically designed for dogs can be purchased or you can put together your own dog hiking first aid kit.
 You may already have most of these items in your home.

 This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.